RuzsikMarton/react-ski-bakalarmunka/README.md

-# 🎿 React Ski – Bakalármunka (Bachelor Thesis Project)
+# 🎿 React Ski – Bachelor Thesis Project

 A full-stack ski platform built with **React** and **Node.js/Express** as part of a bachelor’s thesis.
 The app features authentication, user interaction, and ski-related data visualization with a modern UI.